Click on a little photograph to see it full size

 By November 1979 the wheel was redesigned and the Baynes Colonial wheel has looked very much the same since then.
 It is now available with a double treadle, and since 1993 the business has been owned by Murray Bebbington.
 It has now closed down.

 More on Ian Baynes and his wheels

 John Beauchamp used to spin in his navy days, as well as make spinning wheels.
-He made a varied range, but these upright wheels were particularly popular.
+He made a varied range, but his upright wheels were particularly popular.
 Neither of these two have any markings but the owner of the first one remembered buying it from the maker before 1979.